kupec/servers_threads_lab/servers/README.md

 this usecase - if process can call accept syscall, then it can process tcp connection even if his CPU is overloading.
 Due to async api using a process can accept many connections and the full load is on this process.

+## nginx+pm2 in cluster mode or fork mode

+due to nginx we have a half of power.
+Difference in modes is small and the same as in two previous variants - round robin balance scheme is more adequate for http load than OS process scheduling.

 # Golang